Elephant Random Walks and their connection to P\'olya-type urns: Extensions

 As above, let us now assume that the starting configuration of the urn is given by a (possibly random) vector $\xi$ taking values in $\{(1,0),\,(0,1)\}$.
 Regarding the corresponding random walk model $S=(S_n,n\in\N_0)$ (we use the same notation as for the original ERW), there is a little subtlety here: Most naturally, from time $1$ on, $S$ should not be defined as the difference $(X_n^1-X_n^2,n\in\N)$ of black and red balls as before, but rather as the difference of black and red balls which were put into the urn as a consequence of the coin tosses, plus the initial difference $\xi^1-\xi^2$.
 In other words, one should not take into account the $a$ additional balls of the same color which are put into the urn at every draw for determining the position of the walker.
 In particular, if $p=1/2$, except for the first step, $S$ behaves again like a simple symmetric random walk (but note that $p_a<1/2$ if $a\geq 2$ !).
 If $p\neq 1/2$, the behavior of the walk $S$ can be traced back to the composition of the urn $((X_n^1,X_n^2),n\in\N)$.
 Namely, writing $\Delta_n=S_{n+1}-S_n$ for the increment of the walker at time $n$, one finds for its mean conditioned on $X_n$,

-As to the urn, one can apply the results of~\cite{Ja} cited above to obtain functional limit theorems, more precisely~\cite[Theorem 3.31(i)]{Ja} in case $p<p_a$,~\cite[Theorem 3.31(ii)]{Ja} in case $p=p_a$, and~\cite[Theorem 3.24]{Ja} in case $p>p_a$.
-Usual diffusion approximation now yields corresponding results for the walker $S$ when $p\neq 1/2$, namely diffusive behavior if $p<p_a$, marginally superdiffusive behavior if $p=p_a$ (with the same rescaling as in Theorem~\ref{thm:el-critical}), and superdiffusive behavior if $p>p_a$ (with the same rescaling as in Theorem~\ref{thm:el-superdiffusive}).
+As to the urn, one can apply the results of~\cite{Ja} cited above to obtain functional limit theorems, more precisely~\cite[Theorem 3.31(i)]{Ja} in the case $p<p_a$,~\cite[Theorem 3.31(ii)]{Ja} in the case $p=p_a$, and~\cite[Theorem 3.24]{Ja} in the case $p>p_a$.
+The usual diffusion approximation now yields corresponding results for the walker $S$ when $p\neq 1/2$; namely, diffusive behavior if $p<p_a$, marginally superdiffusive behavior if $p=p_a$ (with the same rescaling as in Theorem~\ref{thm:el-critical}), and superdiffusive behavior if $p>p_a$ (with the same rescaling as in Theorem~\ref{thm:el-superdiffusive}).